One-size-fits-all fits no one

 One is a PD-heavy firm using a more limited feature set focused on the operational issues that matter most.

-Another is a firm using multiple workflows and asking for more advanced features, including conflict searches, interest calculations for special damages versus general damages, and other higher-complexity functionality.
+Another is using multiple workflows and asking for more advanced features, including conflict searches and interest calculations.

 That matters because it shows this is not only for firms with the largest budgets or the most standardised operations.